 One of the greatest things about the Evolve boards is the ability to convert to an all-terrain setup.
 This basically opens up a much wider range of areas and places where you can ride, so anything from riding around people on a path through grass and gravel to get around them, to finding a dirt or bush track where you can go and ride, even including dirt and gravel BMX tracks.
 It's just a great way to find areas where you just otherwise wouldn't normally be able to skate to.

-A great opportunity to see what the off-road electric skateboards are capable of is the all-terrain race in Evolve Riders World Cup.
+If you are a beginner and want to see what the off-road electric skateboards are capable of, you can binge-watching our Youtube channel the all-terrain race in Evolve Riders World Cup.
 So this not only showcases what the riders can do, but what the boards can do in those situations.
-We're looking at grass, gravel, dirt tracks, BMX tracks, bumps, mounds, berms, and it's sort of great to sort of see a combination all together.

 Depending on where and how you're riding, it's going to affect how you want to set up the bushings.
 If you're riding on a long straight or hard pack trails, so dirt, gravel, grass, if it's fairly hard pack, no big turns or anything like that, probably want a stiffer bushing set up.
 It's going to give you better control of the board and eliminate a lot of those fishtails that you don't want.

 If you're riding on a BMX track, don't need the bushings as tight, you still want to be able to lean around those bends, but you don't want them super loose, it's going to turn in too quickly and you're going to wind up sliding off.
 If you're going out just for a pure bit of fun through grass, gravel, and you want to do those slides and you want to have a bit of fun, that's when your back your bushings right off.